jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## You cannot use a tilde `~` in `PATH`

 You can not use a tilde `~` in the environment variable `PATH` as an abbreviation of your home directory.

+## `terminal.integrated.shellArgs.linux` doesn't take effect

+The setting `terminal.integrated.shellArgs.linux` is not related to the environment variable on the extension host.
+You cannot set `PATH` for LaTeX Workshop through the setting.